 Now that we’ve established what can lead to a banned Dota 2 account, let’s go over what can be done in order to try and get unbanned from Dota 2!

-In order to try and get your Dota 2 account unbanned, you must first submit an unban appeal, which can be sent through two different methods.
+In order to try and get your Dota 2 account unbanned, you must first submit an unban appeal, which can be sent through three different methods.

 Method 1 – via Steam

 Once you’re there, proceed to clicking on “I’m having trouble with items”, followed by “Contact Steam Support”.